cappuu02/Cybersecurity-Sapienza/Distributed System/7b) Register.md

 - Phase $1$: We use a (1,N) regular register to build a (1,1) atomic register
 - Phase $2$: We use a set of (1,1) atomic registers to build a (1,N) atomic register

->Hereafter, RR and AR, will be sometimes used to respectively denote Regular Register and Atomic Registe

 ![[148.png]]
 ```ad-error
 title: Problematic case
 ![[157.png]]